CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 - HTTP Response Status Codes:
   + '200 OK' if successfully viewed number of likes of a post by providing a valid id.
-  + '404 Not Found' if an user attempts to view number of likes of a non-existing post

-- To use the service in the browser, please type URL = "http://127.0.0.1/like-count/{post_id}
+- To use the service in the browser, please type URL = "http://127.0.0.1:5200/like-count/{post_id}

-- To use the service through the terminal, please command: $ http 127.0.0.1/like-count/{post_id}
+- To use the service through the terminal, please command: $ http 127.0.0.1:5200/like-count/{post_id}

 3. @hug.get("/user-liked/{username}")

-- This service allows users to see posts they liked.
+- This service allows users to see posts that they or other people liked.

 - Endpoint: /user-liked/{username}

 - HTTP Method: GET

 - HTTP Response Status Codes:
-  + '200 OK' if successfully saw posts that an user liked by providing a valid username
+  + '200 OK' if successfully return the number of posts that user liked
-  + ''

-- To use the service in the browser, please type URL = "http://127.0.0.1/user-liked/{username}"
+- To use the service in the browser, please type URL = "http://127.0.0.1:5200/user-liked/{username}"

-- To use the service through the terminal, please command: $ http 127.0.0.1/user-liked/{username}
+- To use the service through the terminal, please command: $ http 127.0.0.1:5200/user-liked/{username}

 4. @hug.get("/popular-posts/")